 In macro photography, you will often find that you are in control of the background.
 By changing position and shooting the subject from another side, you change the background as well.
 Colorful backgrounds can be a distraction, but they can also be just the thing to make your image special.

 One of the keys to great macro photography is excellent lighting.
 Using dedicated macro flash units with diffusers will help aim light into selected areas of the frame.
-Setups include twin light flash units that attach to the front of your lens, LED lights found at the front of some lenses or ring flashes which utilize distributed light from a central flash unit that attaches to the hot shoe mount of your camera.
+Setups include twin light flash units that attach to the front of your lens, LED lights found at the front of some lenses, or ring flashes that utilize distributed light from a central flash unit that attaches to the hot shoe mount of your camera.
 You don’t need to use a flash all the time, only when there is not enough available light.
+Learning when and how to use a flash is the macro photography tips, that can take your shots from good to great.

 #11: Use a Great Composition